Vijay-Bhattarai/Matplotlib/Readme.md

 # 📊 Matplotlib Guide

-This guide explains the core concepts of Matplotlib for data visualization, especially for beginners aiming to become AI Engineers.
+This guide explains the core concepts of Matplotlib for data visualization, especially for beginners.

 ---